betheden/hebrew-grammar/content/infinitive_absolute.rst

 Summary
 -------

-The infinitive absolute is an extremely flexible verbal form and can function as an adverb, a verb, or a noun.
+The infinitive absolute is an extremely flexible non-finite verbal form and can function as an adverb, a finite verb, a verbal complement, or a noun.
 Its most common use is to express intensity or certainty of verbal action.

 Article